 Thumbprint cookies at heart, with delicious pecans with brown sugar, without all the goo - these did not disappoint.
 The cookie was soft and tender.
 I didn't let mine brown much, so perhaps I even underbaked them a little bit.

 The cookie dough was a simple sugar cookie dough that came together easily.
-I used a 2-teaspoon (#60) scoop (affiliate link; I really like my cookie scoops) to portion the cookie dough, which you roll into balls, then hollow out space for the brown sugar pecans.
+I used a small (2-teaspoon or #60) cookie scoop (I really like my cookie scoops) to portion the cookie dough, which you roll into balls, then hollow out space for the brown sugar pecans.
 The recipe said to press the cookie with your thumb (hence the thumbprint), and then rotate your thumb to create more space.
 However, the dough stuck to my fingers a bit that way, so I rather made two thumbprints in an X or cross shape.
 Pressing on the dough squishes the balls down into a flatter cookie, which is good, but be careful not to make the thumbprint too deep, or the brown sugar will make the bottom a little soggy.
-I used a teaspoon to scoop the pecans, but I missed the phrase “heaping teaspoon” so I didn’t pour quite enough pecans into some of the cookies.
+I used a teaspoon to scoop the pecans, but I missed the phrase "heaping teaspoon" so I didn't pour quite enough pecans into some of the cookies.
 I poured the leftover mixture into my morning oatmeal the next day, which was wonderful.

 - 3/4 cup 12 tablespoons unsalted or salted butter, softened